-The IPTC's members are technologists and decision-makers from the world's main news agencies and leading media players.
-They are experts in the field of news production and dissemination.
+The IPTC's members are technologists and thought leaders from the world's main news agencies and leading media players.
+They are expert in the field of news production and dissemination.
 IPTC Standards today play an essential role in efficient news exchange between the world's news and media organisations.